AdaCore/gpr/doc/gprbuild_ug/attributes.rst

   * **Library_Options**: list value, configuration concatenable, not inherited from extended project

-    Value is a list of options that are to be used when linking a shared library.
+    This attribute may be used to specify additional switches ("last switches") when linking a shared library or a static standalone library.
+In the case of a simple static library, or if partial linking is disabled, the values for this attribute are restricted to paths to object files.
+Those paths may be absolute or relative to the object directory.

   .. index:: Attributes - Project Level Attributes; Library_Reference_Symbol_File